t4rra/CCStopper/README.md

 5. Prevent profit (for Adobe)

 ## Features
-> Please do not list options by number if you are creating a guide that uses CCStopper.
+> Please do not list options by number if you are creating a guide or asking a question that uses CCStopper.
 To reduce confusion, use the names of the options.
 Thank you.

+> All patches are reversible by running the same patch again.

 - Stop running Adobe background processes
 - Internet Patches